 I used to take Mudra (my client servicing) guys to a few of my internal branding & training sessions just to make sure they learn.

-And boy, did they give me feedback and results!
+And boy, they gave me feedback and results!

 If you help them grow, you grow eventually.